humantorch/snowflake/README.md

 # Snowflake

-Snowflake is SoapBox's tool for planning and supporting our employees career development, heavily influenced from Medium's career growth framework.
+Snowflake is Thrillworks' tool for planning and supporting our employees career development, heavily influenced from Medium's career growth framework.

-Our growth tool is hosted [publicly](https://growth.soapboxhq.com).

 ## Installation
 Get yarn if you don’t have it already: